 How much do I need for retirement?

 If you look up “How much savings will I need to retire,” you’re likely to find dozens of answers from a variety of sources.
 But every person’s vision of retirement is different.
-Instead of reading about how much others think you’ll need, why not take a few minutes to learn how to arrive at your own ballpark estimate — based on your individual circumstances, needs, goals and desired retirement lifestyle.
+Instead of reading about how much others think you’ll need, why not take a few minutes to learn how to arrive at your own estimate — based on your individual circumstances, needs, goals and desired retirement lifestyle.
 Once you have a number in mind, you’ll have a more solid foundation on which to build a retirement savings plan that works for you.
 This article can help by telling you about:

-How to increase the chances of meeting your retirement goals.
+How to increase the chances of meeting your retirement goals

-A good place to start: Retirement planning rules of thumb
+Retirement planning rules of thumb

-A commonly suggested benchmark is to aim for a retirement income that replaces around 70-80% of your pre-retirement annual income.
-People often need less income in retirement because their houses are often paid off, and many other expenses are actually work-related.
-Also, there's no longer a need to save for retirement.
-While this guideline doesn't work for everyone — such as people who plan to do a lot of luxury travel in retirement — it's a good place to start.The 12X rule
+The 70-80% rule: This one is simple: aim for a retirement income that replaces around 70-80% of your pre-retirement annual income.
+People often need less in retirement because their houses are often paid off, there are no more work-related expenses, and there's no longer a need to save for retirement.
+While simple, this guideline won’t work for everyone — especially people who plan to increase their level of luxury in retirement.

-This rule says that you should save 12X your annual income at retirement.
-So if you anticipate a pre-retirement income of $100,000 a year at age 66-67, you should save $1.2 million for retirement.
-This guideline assumes that your savings will earn a rate of return on par with historical averages.
-With a conservative withdrawal rate, typically around 4%, you might be able to maintain your lifestyle in retirement while slowly depleting your principal.The 25 times rule
+The 12X rule: Your savings should total 12X your annual income at retirement.
+So if you anticipate a pre-retirement income of $100,000 a year at age 66-67, you need $1.2 million.
+However, this guideline assumes that your savings will earn a rate of return on par with historical averages, along with a conservative withdrawal rate (around 4%) that lets you maintain your lifestyle in retirement while slowly depleting your principal.

-According to the 25 times guideline, you should try to accumulate savings equal to 25 times your planned annual expenses in retirement.
-Based on historically average rates of return, this might allow you to withdraw 4% of your nest egg each year, and you might be able to do so for 30 years (or possibly more).The 4% rule
+The 25 times rule: Try to accumulate savings equal to 25 times your planned annual expenses in retirement (which, may be lower than your pre-retirement spending).
+Based on historically average rates of return, this may allow you to withdraw 4% each year, for 30 years or more.

 Key factors in estimating your retirement savings needs